Feminism in Latin America: 1900s–1920s

-In the late half of the 19th century there were three main areas of feminists' discussions: suffrage, protective labour laws, and access to education.
-In 1910, Argentina held the first meeting of the organization of International Feminist Congresses (topic of equality).
-The second meeting was in 1916 in Mexico.
+Building on the groundwork of 19th-century feminist debates, the early 20th century saw three main areas of feminist discussion: suffrage, protective labor laws, and access to education.
+In 1910, Argentina hosted the first meeting of the International Feminist Congresses (on the topic of equality), followed by a second meeting in 1916 in Mexico.

+In Uruguay and Argentina, women's groups fought for legal change and access to education.
+In Brazil, women organized to secure the right to vote, which was achieved in 1932.
+In Cuba and Puerto Rico, women came together around nationalism and labor during the independence movements.
+Women in this era were more visible in public and were challenging gender expectations.
+Their hard work built the foundation for feminist movements that followed.

-The 1910s saw many women, such as Aleida March, gain prominence during the revolutions of Mexico, Cuba, and Nicaragua.
-Additionally, Amelio Robles, born in 1889, was a notable man in a peasant army and the Confederation of Veterans of the Revolution who by modern United States standards would be considered a trans man.
+In the 1910s, women such as Aleida March gained prominence during the revolutions in Mexico, Cuba, and Nicaragua.
+At the same time, Amelio Robles, born in 1889, served as a very respected member in a peasant army and the Confederation of Veterans of the Revolution; today he might be considered as a transgender man.

-A prominent international figure born during this time was Gabriela Mistral, who in 1945 won the Nobel prize in literature and became a voice for women in Latin America.
-She upheld conservative gender norms, even at one point saying, “perfect patriotism in women is perfect motherhood”, and that as a teacher she was “married” to the state.
-However, feminist theorists contend that her personal experiences contradict her language, because she never married, she had a “mannish” appearance, and her close personal relationships with women suggest that she might have been a closet lesbian.
+Another person of note born during this time was Gabriela Mistral, who won the Nobel Prize in Literature in 1945 and became a voice for women in Latin America.
+She upheld conservative gender norms, even at one point saying, "perfect patriotism in women is perfect motherhood", and that as a teacher she was "married" to the state.
+However, feminist theorists contend that her personal experiences contradict her language, because she never married, she had a "mannish" appearance, and her close personal relationships with women suggest that she might have been a closet lesbian.